JordanZh/C3Net/README.md

 ## Download weights

 All the weights should be placed under the `./checkpoint` directory.
-You can download weights at [weights](https://huggingface.co/JordanZh/C3Net/resolve/main/ckp.pt), which include the weights of Control C3-Unet.
+You can download weights at [weights](https://huggingface.co/JordanZh/C3Net/tree/main), which include the weights of C3-Unet.

 ## Acknowledgements